-- In October of 2002, Defendant Pfizer's patent for Depo-Provera expired.
-Following 118. this, the FDA approved various generic versions of Depo-Provera for sale in the United States.
-Despite the availability of generics, Pfizer has continued to manufacture, market, and distribute the brandname Depo-Provera across the United States, including in California. - 119.
+- 151. In October of 2002, Defendant Pfizer's patent for Depo-Provera expired.
+Following this, the FDA approved various generic versions of Depo-Provera for sale in the United States.
+Despite the availability of generics, Pfizer has continued to manufacture, market, and distribute the brand-name Depo-Provera across the United States, including in California. - 152.
 A manufacturer wishing to market a generic version of an FDA-approved drug can submit an Abbreviated New Drug Application (ANDA).
-This allows the generic manufacturer to rely on the NDA filed by the brand-name manufacturer by demonstrating that the generic version contains the same active ingredients and is biologically equivalent to the brand-name drug.20 - 120.
-As part of the NDA, the brand-name manufacturer must propose the exact text of the label, subject to FDA approval.21 For generics, the ANDA process mandates that the safety and efficacy labeling must be identical to that of the brand-name drug.22 - While the brand-name manufacturer bears responsibility for the accuracy and adequacy 121. of the drug label, generic manufacturers are only required to ensure that their labels mirror the brandname version.23 The California Supreme Court has reasoned that because a brand-name manufacturer is responsible for the content of a drug's warning label, it "knows to a legal certainty ... that any deficiencies in the label for its drug will be perpetrated in the label for its generic bioequivalent."24 As a result, the content of the generic labels for Depo-Provera bioequivalents is entirely dictated by the
+This allows the generic manufacturer to rely on the NDA filed by the brand-name manufacturer by demonstrating that the generic version contains the same active ingredients and is biologically equivalent to the brand-name drug.

-20 See 21 U.S.C. § 355(j)(2)(A)(ii), (iv).
+&lt;sup>32 See 21 U.S.C. § 355(j)(2)(A)(ii), (iv).